naimul-ferdous/Coding-Interview/Problems_and_solutions.md

 Write function for the following cases:-

 1. Hello World-> dlroW olleH
-2. Helo Worlld-> olleH dlroW
+2. Hello Worlld-> olleH dlroW
 3. Hello World-> World Hello

 NB: Several spaces should be considered as a single space in the output